ogusarenko/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/_index.md

   specific networking features may require a CNI that offers advanced features not available in a default managed solution.

-* Legacy with with existing Infrastructure
+* Legacy with existing Infrastructure

   If you are migrating from an existing Kubernetes deployment with a specific CNI already in place, it may be preferable to continue using that CNI to